yusufhasan2001/ML_cohort/README.md

 # ML_cohort
-This repository contains files for a guided machine learning project
+This repository contains files for the pre-requisites of a guided machine learning project